Giannis Kanakis: AEK Athens

 At AEK, he was relocated in the position of the wide midfielder.
-When the star of the club, Kleanthis Maropoulos retired in 1952, Kanakis became the team's captain.
+After the retirement of club's star player, Kleanthis Maropoulos and the departure of Poulis, Kanakis became the team's captain.
 He was one of the team's leading players in the first half of the 1950s and with the arrival of Kostas Nestoridis in 1955, they formed an amazing offensive duo.
 On 24 June 1956, he won the Cup with AEK, scoring the winner with a power shot in the final 2–1 against Olympiacos.
 On 25 October 1959, he scored in the 3rd minute in the away match against Ethnikos Piraeus and became the first player in the history of Greek football who scored in the newly formed first national division.
 He managed to compete in 6 times in that season's championship scoring 2 goals.
 In the second round match against Ethnikos Piraeus at the Nea Filadelfeia Stadium, he was honored for his presence, before retiring as a footballer, passing on the captainancy of the team to Andreas Stamatiadis.
 With AEK he won 2 Cups and a Athens FCA League in 1950.